schultyy/better-seo/README.md

 ![Better SEO Logo](https://github.com/schultyy/better-seo/blob/8e67368054112dab8db5c926a44e6f0f6e8b954a/resources/better_seo.png)

-Are you a Software Developer using [VSCode](https://code.visualstudio.com/) to write Blog Posts and do you care about getting found on Google?
-This extension is for you!
+You are a software developer and you care about well-written content.
+But what you care about even more is content that also ranks high on Google.

-You might already be using third-party tools to ensure SEO compliance outside of VSCode such as [Yoast SEO in Wordpress](https://yoast.com/wordpress/plugins/seo/).
-But back-porting changes from Wordpress back to your Markdown file is tedious.
-It takes a long time and the article is already finished.
+That's where SEO comes into play.
+You don't need to learn all SEO rules so your blog posts rank high on Google.
+You can focus on writing high-quality content using [VSCode](https://code.visualstudio.com/) and use Better SEO to optimize your posts once they're ready to publish.

-Better SEO provides you with feedback directly in VSCode, so you can produce high-quality content that gets found by search engines.
+Better SEO provides you with feedback directly in VSCode.

 ## Features